Pet Cardiology For Dogs & Cats in Nashua

 Although your family veterinarian can diagnose and treat many problems very well, there are some conditions that require specialized diagnostics and care to treat your pet.

 A board-certified veterinary cardiologist has experiences, education, and tools that a general practice veterinarian won't be able to provide.
-Because of this, when faced with complex health issues affecting your pet's heart or circulatory system, it's best to ask about a referral to a board-certified cardiologist like Dr. Nate Deering.
+Because of this, when faced with complex health issues affecting your pet's heart or circulatory system, ask about a referral to a board-certified veterinary cardiologist in Nashua like Dr. Nate Deering.

 Common Signs of Heart Disease in Pets

 At Animal Medical Center of New England, we can detect and identify the symptoms of heart disease in pets.
-It is important to be able to recognize the signs of heart disease in your cat or dog so you can get them treated as soon as possible in Nashua.
+It is important to be able to recognize the signs of heart disease in your cat or dog so you can get them treated as soon as possible.

 Here are some main signs of heart disease in pets for owners to look out for: